IXOPAY Review

 2018 was the pivot year: IXOPAY launched its white-label solution, letting PSPs and ISOs rebrand the platform entirely.
 This shifted the business from serving individual merchants to powering other payment companies.
 The company expanded from Vienna to open a US office in Orlando, Florida.

 April 2024: IXOPAY announced a merger with TokenEx, a Tulsa-based cloud tokenization company backed by K1 Investment Management (private equity).
 The deal closed in February 2025.
-The combined entity operates as 'IXOPAY, a TokenEx Company' under CEO Marc Olesen (from TokenEx).
+The combined entity operates as 'IXOPAY, a TokenEx Company': Brady Harris was named CEO in June 2024 and departed in early 2026, with Suzanne Rudnitzki now leading as interim CEO.
 Rene Siegl moved to Executive Chairman.
 Nathalie Siegl stepped back from the CEO role.
 In December 2024, IXOPAY also merged with Aperia Compliance, adding PCI DSS Level 3 and 4 validation services for 100+ merchant acquirers.

 Review Analysis

 3.2/5 on Trustpilot from a single review as of Q2 2026.
 This is not a rating.
 One data point tells you nothing about the company.
-For context, Nuvei has 813 reviews, Worldpay has 9,685, and AstroPay has 9,650.
-Even among orchestrators, Finera has 30 reviews and Primer has 32.
+For context, Nuvei has 836 reviews, Worldpay has 10,144, and AstroPay has 9,591.
+Even among orchestrators, Finera has no verified Trustpilot profile and Primer has 25 reviews.
 IXOPAY's presence on consumer review platforms is essentially zero.
-G2 lists the product as 'TokenEx IXOPAY' with positive enterprise reviews.
+On G2 the product appears as 'TokenEx IXOPAY', with positive enterprise reviews.

 Context for Operators